Feyerabend/vm/jvm2/README.md

          8: return
 ```

-If running 'main.py' with the option '-v' there will be a small list of numbers that corresponds
+If running `main.py` with the option `-v` there will be a small list of numbers that corresponds
 with this code.

 ```shell